 There is an expectation that the JCM programme will deliver financial and operational benefits from 2022 onwards.
-In order to monitor and report on these, systems have been put in place to identify, quantify and track the service level benefits that are being achieved from the investment in the new programme initiatives - i.e. provide robust evidence that the JCM is beginning to show a return on investment long-term.
+To monitor and report on these benefits, systems have been put in place to identify, quantify and track the service level benefits that are being achieved from the investment in the new programme initiatives - i.e., provide robust evidence that the JCM is beginning to show a return on investment long-term.

 Another important aspect of efforts commencing early in 2022, will be developing the analytical tools to look at the cost inputs and activity outputs across the Island's health and care system, throughout the JCM programme implementation and beyond.
 This will be to extract the appropriate, high quality data needed to support the effective, evidence-based planning, monitoring and evaluation of the programme on an on-going basis.
+This information will be used to support the Sustainable Healthcare Funding Review.